ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 - `OPERA_L2_RTC-S1_T115-245714-IW1_20250418T141628Z_20250419T010229Z_S1A_30_v1.0_mask.tif`

-The extent of NoData padding around area that has valid radar data for that particular burst is displayed with a transparent pink color in this illustration, but would normally appear transparent.
+The extent of NoData padding around the area that has valid radar data for that particular burst is displayed with a transparent pink color in this illustration, but would normally appear transparent.
 The mask values are only applied to the pixels with valid radiometry within the radar burst.